 The per capita income in Merrimack in 2010 was $40,980, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $163,920 for a family of four.

 The people who call Merrimack home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merrimack residents report their race to be White, followed by Asian.
 Important ancestries of people in Merrimack include English, French , Italian, and French Canadian.

 The most common language spoken in Merrimack is English.
-Other important languages spoken here include French and Indic languages.
+Other important languages spoken here include French and Langs. of India.